10 things to know before buying a home

 - Suggesting a good home inspector if necessary

 You’ll want to find a real estate agent with a good understanding of your needs and desires, knowledge of your local market and experience handling transactions for homes in your price range.
+This can make house hunting easier, and they may even find properties that are not listed on the places where you’re looking.

 5. You may be able to get a better deal in the fall and winter